 I pulled away and kicked at the rubble.
 There was nothing else of value here.
 “You had to.
 You didn’t have a choice.”

-We carried what bags and boxes we'd found out to the car and-before Myst found out we were here and sent a scouting party-we eased out of the driveway and headed back to the warehouse that had become our temporary home.
+We carried what bags and boxes we’d found out to the car and backed out of the driveway to return to the warehouse that had become our temporary home.
 All the way there, Lannan leaned over the backseat, resting a hand on my shoulder.

 I knew Wrath and Kaylin were watching, but there was nothing I could do to stop him.
 Lannan was an ally we needed, and if I protested, he’d only find another way to screw with my head.
 And another mind-fuck was the last thing I needed right now.COLLAPSE